osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 | [Tags](xref:sdsStreamExtra)*		| IList\<String\>					| Optional    | Yes		  | A list of tags denoting special attributes or categories.|
 | [Metadata](xref:sdsStreamExtra)*	| IDictionary\<String, String\>	| Optional    | Yes		  | A dictionary of string keys and associated string values.  |

-**\* Notes regarding SdsStream metadata and tags:** Stream metadata and tags are accessed via the Metadata and Tags API respectively.
+**\* Notes on SdsStream metadata and tags:** Stream metadata and tags are accessed via the Metadata and Tags API respectively.
 However, they are associated with SdsStream objects and can be used as search criteria.

 **Rules for the Stream Identifier (SdsStream.Id)**